 PhD students are required to take 7 courses during the first two academic years.
 This corresponds to a minimum of 21 credits, where the number of credits acquired with each of course depends on the course's difficulty and/or intensity.

 In addition, 162 credits are assigned to the PhD thesis.

-Students have to take five fundamental courses, e.g. Research Methods, Philosophy of Science, PhD seminar (conference-like system), Research and Career Planning for PhD Students, or Innovation Management.
+Students have to take 3 fundamental courses, to be chosen from the areas of Philosophy of Science, Research Methods, Research and Career Planning for PhD Students, Philosophy of Science, PhD seminar (conference-like system), or Innovation.

 Area Courses are research domain specific, following the faculty’s main research areas:

 - Business Informatics at the TU Vienna has a strong background in information technology.
 Its main focus is on the design, development and controlling of information systems, with a spectrum ranging from advanced software engineering concepts (model engineering, services engineering, Web engineering, semantic technologies, integration technologies) to business-centered applications (business intelligence, business process management, electronic/mobile commerce, e-Government).